sidisha17/portfolio/README.md

 **[Read More Details →]({{ site.baseurl }}/projects/noise-schedule/)**

 ### Autonomous Human Following Robot
 This project involved architecting a complete autonomous human-following system on a three-wheeled omnidirectional robot, using ROS for control and an NVIDIA Jetson Nano for onboard computation.
-To ensure robust tracking even through temporary occlusions, I enhanced a SORT algorithm with a custom re-identification module.
+To ensure robust tracking even through temporary occlusions, we enhanced a SORT algorithm with a custom re-identification module.
 The final implementation features a finely-tuned Proportional (P) controller, achieving smooth, real-time tracking with a low system latency of just 1.2 seconds.

 ## Publications